 - No discrimination based on gender

-- A public option to allow all who choose to buy into Medicare
+- Create a public option to allow all who choose to buy into Medicare

-- Measures to lower the cost of prescription drugs, including allowing Medicare to negotiate lower prices for drugs and allowing the re-importation of FDA approved prescription drugs from Canada to expand choices and increase competition
+- Lower the cost of prescription drugs by allowing Medicare to negotiate lower prices for drugs and allowing the re-importation of FDA approved prescription drugs from Canada to expand choices and increase competition